BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/ldap/README.md

    **Warning:** You need to setup ssh access to github.ibm.com prior to running this command, see https://github.ibm.com/settings/tokens or https://github.ibm.com/settings/ssh for details.
 - Option 2: Download the repository as a .zip file and navigate to it on your terminal.

-## Step 2 - Deploy the MQ Queue Manager with associated resources
+## Step 2 - Deploy LDAP into OpenShift
 1. Once you have cloned/downloaded the github repository, navigate to the *OpenLDAP/kubernetes* directory.

 1. Log into the OpenShift environment, and then click on your username on the top right menu.
 Then click on **Copy Login Command**.
 Click on **Display Token**, copy the token and run on your terminal.